Author: Dr. Michael Chase

 I have estimated the monthly average corrections that would be needed to be applied to raw Rutherglen Tmin data to remove non-climatic influences relative to those present in recent years.
 The methodology is being documented in a separate blog:

-The following figure shows the annual average correction needed for periods of data deemed to be stable, with roughly constant amounts of non-climatic influence:
+The following figure shows the annual average correction needed for periods of data (the bold blue lines are the moving averages) deemed to be stable, tracking the regional average (in red) reasonably closely:

 The required correction is the temperature difference between the bold blue and dashed red lines, which are respectively the 15-year moving average of raw Rutherglen Tmin data, and the 15-year moving average of the regional average temperature variations.
 The figure also shows the 12-month moving average of weather-corrected raw Tmin data at Rutherglen.

 The key features of the data shown in the figure above are as follows:

 - 1914 to 1926: The average correction needed for Tmin data in this early period of stability is around 1.0C, the ACORN-SAT(2012) correction of 1.7C is too much

 - 1914: There was a step change in temperatures, probably associated with the station move in January 1914 (source: Torok thesis 1997), a move that fails to get a mention or a correction in ACORN-SAT(2012)

 - 1928: There was a step change in temperatures around 1928, but they recovered around 1936.
 ACORN-SAT (2012) has the step down in 1928, but not the recovery in 1936, an example of errors caused in ACORN-SAT by transient perturbations.